 The number one essential of any business is visibility.
 As of March of 2021, there are 31.7 million small businesses in the U.S. alone.
-This creates a lot of competition fighting for the attention of each customer.
-A great way to get your business in front of your target audience is with your online website.
+This creates a lot of competition in fighting for the attention of each customer.
+Your online website is a great way to get your business in front of your target audience.
 With 4.66 billion active internet users worldwide, anyone can start a business, build a website, and create success.
 Nearly 93% of all web traffic comes through search engines, of which Google accounts for 76% of desktop traffic and 86% of mobile traffic.
 Google Ads can increase sales, website traffic, and brand notoriety.
-In this deep dive of Google advertisement, you will learn why your business should use Google Ads, how to set up a successful campaign, picking strategic keywords, and the value of writing great content to reach your specific audience and grow your business.
+In this deep dive into Google advertisement, you will learn why your business should use Google Ads, how to set up a successful campaign, picking strategic keywords, and the value of writing great content to reach your specific audience and grow your business.

 SEO vs. Google Ads: Which Is Better?